microsoft/fluentui/packages/react-components/react-tabs/README.md

 - A `TabList` provides single selection from a list of tabs.
 - When a `Tab` is selected, the content associated with the selected tab is displayed and other content is hidden.
-- A `TabList` has options to control how tabs are dispayed:
+- A `TabList` has options to control how tabs are displayed:
   - horizontal or vertical
   - transparent or subtle appearance
   - small or medium size tabs